Skip to main content

 Beyond inflammation, two other factors are central to the hormonal dysregulation seen in obesity.
 First, adipose tissue is the primary site of peripheral aromatization, the enzymatic conversion of androgens to estrogens via aromatase.
 Increased VAT mass leads to elevated aromatase activity, which accelerates the conversion of testosterone to 17β-estradiol (E2).

-The resulting higher levels of E2 exert a powerful signal on both the hypothalamus and pituitary, further suppressing LH release.
+The resulting higher levels of E2 exert a powerful negative feedback signal on both the hypothalamus and pituitary, further suppressing LH release.
 This creates a vicious cycle where low testosterone and high estradiol perpetuate the suppression of the very axis needed to correct the imbalance.

 While this may lead to a temporary increase in the unbound, or “free,” testosterone fraction, the overall reduction in total testosterone is typically far more significant.
 The net result is a decline in the total reservoir of available androgens.